pajain58inibm/pipeline-executor/README.md

 You can confidently say:

-> “This system models a DAG-based pipeline executor with parallel scheduling, idempotent retries, and failure propagation, similar to workflow engines like Airflow or CI/CD systems.”
+> “This system supports DAG-based parallel execution with bounded concurrency, idempotent retries, failure propagation, timeout handling, and structured observability, similar to workflow engines like Airflow or CI/CD systems.”

 ---

 # 📌 Summary

-This project demonstrates how to design and implement a **scalable, fault-tolerant workflow execution system** with real-world engineering tradeoffs.
+This project demonstrates how to design a **fault-tolerant, scalable workflow engine** with real-world production considerations and tradeoffs.

 ---